lawrie/tinyfpga_bx_gaming/README.md

 ![Games Console](https://discourse.tinyfpga.com/uploads/default/original/1X/5a128efae7be41d5a157ea954480067cdb7e602e.jpeg "Games Console")

 The TinyFPGA BX has 16kb of BRAM, or which 2kb is used by picorv32.
-This allows a RAM-only version of PicoSoC to be used that has 14kb of RAM for the code, data, and video RAM.
+This allows a RAM-only version of [PicoSoC](https://github.com/cliffordwolf/picorv32/tree/master/picosoc) to be used that has 14kb of RAM for the code, data and video RAM.
 This is sufficient for emulating early consoles such as the Atari 2600.

 The TinyFPGA also has 1 Mb of flash memory.
 A significant fraction is available for executing code from.
 So a version of PicoSoC can be produced that runs the code from flash memory allowing much bigger programs, but still limiting VGA buffers and writeable data to 14kb.